 Amber Gibson is the Compliance Officer for Arclabs.
 Amber has been in proprietary education since 2010 and has held roles in compliance, student admissions/recruitment, career services, and office management.
 She has several years of experience in staffing, recruitment, and human resources.
-Amber enjoys spending time with her family, traveling, watching football, cooking, restoration work, and camping in her spare time.
+Amber enjoys spending time with her family, traveling, watching football, cooking, restoration work, and camping in her free time.

-A.S., Greenville Technical College, 2009
+A.S., Greenville Technical College, 2009 Certificate, Core Curricula Instructor, NCCER, 2021